liuyngchng/llm_agent/README.md

 a RAG demo with local knowledge in private domain, you can input question in URI `http://localhost:19000`;

+**(2) http_nl2sql.py**

+A SQL demo, user can input there question about data, then data returned and be rendered as a chart by chart.js.

- **(2) sql_agent.py**
+ **(3) sql_agent.py**

-is a SQL agent demo, used so-called TextToSQL. you can ask question about database, and agent will give question back to you
+A SQL agent demo, used so-called TextToSQL. you can ask question about database, and agent will give data back to you

 # 2. deploy